-- Use 16- or 18-gauge marked or colorcoded wires to help you correctly connect the speakers to your amplifier. - Color-coded wires have a stripe running down one of the conductors or different colored insulation for each conductor.
-Your local RadioShack store has a wide selection of speaker wire. - For the maximum bass response and the best overall performance, keep your speakers properly phased (connect + to + and - to -). - With the speakers placed in their approximate locations, run one wire from each speaker to the amplifier.
+- We recommend you use 16- or 18gauge marked or color-coded wires to help you correctly connect the speakers to your amplifier. - Color-coded wires have a stripe running down one of the conductors or different colored insulation for each conductor.
+Your local RadioShack store has a wide selection of speaker wire to choose from. - For the maximum bass response and the best overall performance, keep your speakers properly phased (connect + to + and - to -). - 1.
+With the speakers placed in their approximate locations, run one wire from each speaker to the amplifier.